openstack/python-novaclient/doc/source/cli/nova.rst

 ``--limit <limit>``
   Maximum number of migrations to display.
-Note that there is a configurable max limit on the server, and the limit that is used will be the minimum between what is requested here and what is configured in the server.
+Note that there is a configurable max limit on the server, and the limit that is used will be the minimum of what is requested here and what is configured in the server.
   (Supported by API versions '2.59' - '2.latest')

 ``--changes-since <changes_since>``
   List only migrations changed after a certain point of time.
-  The provided time should be an ISO 8061 formatted time. ex 2016-03-04T06:27:59Z .
+  The provided time should be an ISO 8061 formatted time. e.g. 2016-03-04T06:27:59Z .
 (Supported by API versions '2.59' - '2.latest')

 .. _nova_pause: